pereznetworks/WeatherX/WeatherX/README.md

 ## A: UI
   - 1: basic titleBar, navBar3 and mainView components
-        once 'Find Me' (geo-location)
+        - once 'Find Me' (geo-location) is submitted
-         or 'Enter A location' (geo-coding) is submitted...
+        - or 'Enter A location' (geo-coding) is submitted...
   - 2: a background z-index -1 is rendered
-        while current or forecast weather stats displayed will have appropriate cloud/rain/stormy affect animating in background
+        - while current or forecast weather stats displayed
+        - appropriate cloud/rain/stormy affect animating in background

 # To Do: